alowayed/coding-problems/bridge-building/README.md

   v
 ```

-The numbers have been placed ourside of the orthotope for simpler representation and the 'o's denote the lack of a bridge piece.
 In this example, we must wait until the bridge builder has randomly placed enough pieces to connect the left and right sides.
 An end state at which we stop the builder may look like this: